dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/installation_guide.md

 - **virtualenv:** https://github.com/pyenv/pyenv-virtualenv

 ## Installing this Python Package
-Once all requirements (see below) are fulfilled, you can install this python package by going to the directory [software/python](software/python) and typing:
+If you want to install this package with your system python version, you can do that by going to the directory [software/python](software/python) and typing:
 ```
 pip install .
 ```